appwrite/playground-for-node/README.md

-# Appwrite's Node.js Playground 🎮
+# Appwrite's Node.js PlayGround 🎮

 Appwrite playground is a simple way to explore the Appwrite API & Appwrite Node.js SDK.
 Use the source code of this repository to learn how to use the different Appwrite Node.js SDK features.